memfault/interrupt/_drafts/advanced-gdb.md

 }
 ```

-That's pretty useless to us as we can't read it like a uuid should be written.
+That's pretty useless to us as we can't read it like a UUID should be written.
 It would be great if it was printed in the form of `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.
 Pretty printers to the rescue!

 After [writing a custom pretty printer using GDB's Python API]({% post_url 2019-07-02-automate-debugging-with-gdb-python-api %}), our UUID's will be printed in a human-readable format.